 Sanlam Cape Town Marathon

 Set against the backdrop of Cape Town’s famed Table Mountain, this marathon not only welcomes more runners than any other in Africa, but is also known for its green credentials.
 Its slogan, “Run4Change,” stands for its commitment to sustainability.
 The Cape Town Marathon has long since recycled or composted all its waste, and its water supply concept is also revolutionary.
-In keeping with the principle that every drop of water counts, the marathon organizers partner with the Bluewater Africa organization, which aims to make high-quality water available in regions of the world where this precious resource is scarce.
-Because eliminating the use of single-use plastic cups is also high on the organizer’s list, Bluewater provides large water tanks for marathon participants to refill their reusable bottles.
-The Cape Town Marathon also cooperates with charitable organizations that support causes such as educational opportunities for children, wildlife conservation, and women’s rights.
+In keeping with the principle that every drop of water counts, the marathon organisers partner with the Bluewater Africa organisation, which aims to make high-quality water available in regions of the world where this precious resource is scarce.
+Because eliminating the use of single-use plastic cups is also high on the organiser’s list, Bluewater provides large water tanks for marathon participants to refill their reusable bottles.
+The Cape Town Marathon also cooperates with charitable organisations that support causes such as educational opportunities for children, wildlife conservation, and women’s rights.